-It's All About People - Strategic Plans
+It's All About People Personalisation Programme Strategy

-It’s a way of working that changes the conversation from ‘what’s the matter with you?’ to ‘what matters to you?’ and is seen as a significant cultural and behavioural transformation for Lincolnshire’s health and care system and population.
+It’s a way of working that changes the conversation from ‘What’s the matter with you?’ to ‘What matters to you?’ and is seen as a significant cultural and behavioural transformation for Lincolnshire’s health and care system and population.

 Personalisation and a new relationship with the public are two key enablers in Lincolnshire’s Integrated Care Partnership Strategy and the local NHS Joint Forward Plan.

-With people with lived experience we aim to evolve the relationship and conversations between people, professionals and the health and care system to one which focuses on people’s strengths and assets and ‘what matters to them’ - providing a positive shift in power and decision making that enables people and those who are important to them to have more choice and control to be able to live their best life.
+With people with lived experience we aim to evolve the relationship and conversations between people, professionals and the health and care system to one which focuses on people’s strengths and assets and ‘what matters to them’.

 Personalisation is a critical enabler and a generational behaviour change, that will help to transform the way we work with and improve outcomes for people and carers of all ages in Lincolnshire.